-Academic Writing Centres are located in the libraries on both the St Patrick's and Glasnevin campuses.
-Students can simply call into these Centres to avail of assistance with academic writing skills.
-Tutors, who are employed, supported and trained through the Student Learning Unit in SS&D offer assistance.
-It supports students at all levels of their studies.
-Online Appointments are also available.
+Academic Writing Centres are located in the libraries on both the St Patrick's and Glasnevin campuses and appointments are now scheduled online via Zoom.
+Students can simply contact these Centres to avail of assistance with academic writing skills.
+Tutors, who are employed, supported and trained through the Student Learning Unit in SS&D, offer assistance.
+The Centre supports students at all levels of their studies.